 If you have been the victim of a defective product, our attorneys can guide you through your legal proceedings to ensure you receive just compensation for your injuries.
 Product liability laws differ in each state, and they define who can be held accountable for a defective product and by what standard.
-For nearly 10 years, Elizabeth Quick and Matthew Quick have pursued product liability lawsuits in Kirkland, WA, and understand the intricate details of Washington state laws.
+For nearly 10 years, Elizabeth Quick and Matthew Quick have pursued product liability lawsuits in Bellevue, WA, and understand the intricate details of Washington state laws.
 After reviewing your case, we can determine the best course of legal action and hold the manufacturer, seller, or wholesaler accountable.
 Contact our firm to schedule your free consultation with a product liability lawyer today.

 Injury Resulting from Unsafe Products